ShareIQ/config-lazy/README.md

 Configure your Node.js Applications Lazily
 ==========================================

 This is a fork of the [`config`](https://github.com/lorenwest/node-config) module.
-The only difference is that you need to call the function to get the latest config, so `require('config-lazily')()`.
+The only difference is that you need to call the function to get the latest config, so `require('config-lazy')()`.
 This allows you to use the `util` methods within your config files.

 Introduction
 ------------